janjiralakirankumar/DevOpsEssentials/README.md

 #### Check if docker is working
 * Use your respective Public IP address as shown: http://34.203.249.54:4243/version

+---
+**Summary:**
+1. Launch two EC2 instances in AWS - one for Jenkins and one for Docker.
+2. Install Terraform on the Jenkins server to automate infrastructure provisioning.
+3. Configure AWS CLI and Ansible for managing resources.
+4. Create a Terraform configuration to define the servers and their attributes.
+5. Launch the servers using Terraform.
+6. Update the Ansible hosts file with the server details.
+7. Configure Jenkins and Docker servers with proper hostnames.
+8. Use Ansible to install necessary software packages and dependencies on both servers.

 #### =============================END of LAB-01=============================

 ## Lab 2: Git and GitHub Operations.

+**Objective:**
+This lab focuses on Git and GitHub operations, including initializing a Git repository, making commits, creating branches, and pushing code to a GitHub repository.

 #### Pre-requisites:
 1. Create a **GitHub Account** & **Empty Public Repository** with name as **"hello-world"** (To know how to create refer Course Material)